warner/lothar-blog/drafts/50-new-sync-protocol/50-new-sync-protocol.md

 To set up Sync, just upgrade to Firefox 29, and follow the "Get started with Sync" prompts on the welcome screen or the Tools menu.

 Happy Syncing!

+(thanks to Karl Thiessen, Ryan Kelly, and Chris Karlof for invaluable feedback)